Orland Criminal Attorneys

 What is the first thing that I should do if I am served with a summons and complaint in Florida?

-Third and Second Degree Felonies
+Third and Second Degree Felonies in Florida

-First Degree Felonies and Capital Felonies
+First Degree Felonies and Capital Felonies in Florida

-If you have been arrested, the time to act is now.
-Contact the professional criminal defense lawyers with Sperling Ducker PLC today for aggressive defense of your constitutional rights and your freedom.
-Do not hesitate to call our Orlando law offices today for help.
+Now is the time to act.
+Contact the criminal defense lawyers at Aubrey Law today.
+Defend your constitutional rights and your freedom.
+Do not hesitate to call our Orlando law offices today.